Fariba-Kamani/online-bank-account-system/TESTING.md

 #### Testing Site Owner Goals

-* **To reduce the workload by automating tasks and actions that do not require personal involvement.**
+* **To reduce the workload by automating tasks and actions that do not require personnel involvement.**
   * Testing Steps:
     * Tested the system’s ability to generate automatic transaction logs and perform operations such as deposit, withdrawal, transfer or create a new account.
     * Verified the automation of notifications (e.g., transaction confirmations, balance updates) without manual intervention.